avh4/junit-nested/README.md

 ## License

-junit-nested is licensed under the [Common Public License version 1.0](http://www.opensource.org/licenses/cpl1.0.txt).
+junit-nested is licensed under the [Eclipse Public License version 1.0](http://opensource.org/licenses/EPL-1.0).
 If you have need of a different license, please contact me.

 ## References